apache/nuttx/README.txt

     - The Cygwin environment.
 Instructions for installation of Cygwin on a Windows system are provided in the following paragraph, "Installing Cygwin".
-Cygwin is a very convenient environment, especially if you need to integrate with Windows tools.
-But the compile times are very slow.
+Cygwin is a mature, well-tested, and very convenient environment.
+It is especially expecially convenient if you  need to integrate with Windows tools.
+Downsides are that the installation time is very long and the compile times are very slow.

-    - The MSYS environment.
-However, I have little experience that configuration and it will not be discussed in this README file.
-      See http://www.mingw.org/wiki/MSYS if you are interested in using MSYS.
-People report to me that they have used MSYS successfully.

     - Ubuntu/bash shell under Windows 10.
 This is a new option under Windows 10.
 See the section "Ubuntu Bash under Windows 10" below.
       This is an improvement over Cygwin if your concern is compile time;
       its build performance is comparable to native Linux.
+It also installs in a tiny fraction of the time as Cygwin, perhaps 20 minutes for the basic Ubuntu install (vs. more than a day for the complete Cygwin install).

+    - The MSYS environment.
+I have no experience using the MSYS environment and that configuration will not be discussed in this README file.
+      See http://www.mingw.org/wiki/MSYS if you are interested in using MSYS.
+People report to me that they have used MSYS successfully.
+I suppose that the advantages of the MSYS environemnt is that it is closer to a native Windows environment and uses only a minimal of add-on POSIX-ish tools.

     - NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native Windows Build" under "Building NuttX" below).
+GNUWin32 is used to provide compatible native windows tools.

 Installing Cygwin
 -----------------